-The rat is the creature that gets the worse press as they are the once seen in the drains and rubbish bins.
+The rat is the creature that gets the worst press as they are the ones seen in the drains and rubbish bins.
 We think of mice as cute woodland creatures – that is until we meet the house mouse and understand what they are really like.
-Just like a rat, these tiny mammals can contaminate a home, usually a kitchen, putting family members at risk.
+Just like a rat, these tiny rodents can contaminate a home, usually a kitchen, putting family members at risk.
 They head out at night from their hiding places and search for food and scraps.
 They leave trails of urine and droppings as they go.

 The House Mouse